SugarmanZhu/Emby_Server/README.md

 ![image](https://user-images.githubusercontent.com/31754434/206094213-d5e02eaf-9b4c-4c6e-b5d3-19296cbd96c3.png)

 Note: Your browser might not be able to play certain file formats, which could lead to problems with the video and audio.
 It is advised to access via Emby's App instead.
 You may also try linking your own player (VLC, PotPlayer, IINA, etc.) to your browser to solve the problem.
+[See 'There is video but no sound' section in FAQ](#there-is-video-but-no-sound).

 ## FAQ